 Security created by a company incorporated in Ireland must be registered to protect the secured creditors (see 5.3 Registration Process).

-Subject to certain exceptions set out in the 2014 Act, particulars of any charge created by an Irish company over its assets must be registered at the Irish Companies Registration Office (CRO) using either a Form C1 or Forms C1A and C1B within 21 days of its creation and similar requirements apply to foreign companies which are registered as external companies with the CRO.
+Subject to certain exceptions set out in the Companies Act 2014 (as amended) (the “2014 Act”), particulars of any charge created by an Irish company over its assets must be registered at the Irish Companies Registration Office (CRO) using either a Form C1 or Forms C1A and C1B within 21 days of its creation and similar requirements apply to foreign companies which are registered as external companies with the CRO.
 This does not apply to security over certain financial assets, such as cash and shares.
 Failure to register the charge with the CRO will render the charge void against any liquidator or creditor of the company.
 A filing fee of EUR40 is payable to the CRO in respect of each security registration.

 Security over real property must be registered with the PRAI.
-The specific formalities in relation to real estate depends on whether the land is registered or unregistered.
+The specific formalities in relation to real estate depend on whether the land is registered or unregistered.
 Security interests in registered land must be registered with the Land Registry together with any ancillary documentation and a Land Registry Form 17.
 Different rules apply in respect of fixed and floating charges.
-Fixed charges must comply with the requirements prescribed under the Land Registry Rules and the 2009 Act, and must be registered at the Land Registry.
+Fixed charges must comply with the requirements prescribed under the Land Registry Rules and the Land and Conveyancing Law Reform Act 2009 (as amended) (the “2009 Act”), and must be registered at the Land Registry.
 Conversely, a floating charge over registered land would not be registered until it crystallises.
 A Form 52 relating to a “specific charge for present and future advances arising on the creation of a commercial mortgage or debenture‟ should also be filed with the Land Registry where security is being created over property.
 Security granted over unregistered land must be registered with the Registry of Deeds.